vchealy/Supplier_Filter_Excel_Pandas/README.md

 A TOC, train operating company has multiple suppliers of devices.
 This code is set to extract a file for each TOC/Supplier combination for devices that have Completed/Not Completed some action.

+Added in User Input for four possible options